lukaszraczylo/git-velocity/README.md

 |--------|-------------|
 | `output_dir` | Path to the generated dashboard |

-> **Note**: The action runs as a Docker container for fast execution.
-Use separate steps for artifact upload and GitHub Pages deployment as shown in the example above.
+> **Important**: The action runs as a Docker container.
+Note the following:
+> - Your config file **must** include the `auth` section with `github_token: "${GITHUB_TOKEN}"` - the action input does not automatically populate the config
+> - You must set the `GITHUB_TOKEN` environment variable on the action step (in addition to the `github_token` input)
+> - The "Fix permissions" step is required because the Docker container runs as root, which causes permission errors when uploading artifacts

 ## 🏆 Achievements